utri092/AnalyticsZooPySpark/README.md

 # The following programs were written to explore Machine Learning using Analytics Zoo and PySpark (Apache Spark with Python).

-# The model training scripts are benchmarks, with results being used for the purposes of a Project
+# The model training scripts are benchmarks, with results being used for the purposes of a Research Project

 # See each folder and script for details.